Saradaranjan Ray

-Saradaranjan Ray (26 May 1858 – 30 October 1925) was an Indian teacher of mathematics and Sanskrit who worked at Aligarh University and at Calcutta.
+Saradaranjan Ray (26 May 1858 – 30 October 1925) was a Bengali teacher of mathematics and Sanskrit who worked at Aligarh University and at Calcutta.
 He was also a cricket enthusiast and promoter who has been called the "W.G.
 Grace of India" and as the father of cricket in Bengal.
 He founded "The Town Club", a cricket club in Calcutta that played against European teams in the Eden Gardens from 1895.
-He was a paternal grand-uncle of Satyajit Ray.
+He was the elder brother of Upendrakishore Ray Chowdhury and hence a paternal great-uncle of Satyajit Ray.

 Life

 Saradaranjan was one of five siblings born to Kalinath and Joytara who came from a wealthy Kishoreganj family.
 Kalinath (d.
 1879), also called Shyamsundar Munshi, knew Persian, Arabic, and Sanskrit, and served as an assistant to the deputy magistrate of Mymensingh.
 Saradaranjan was educated in Dhaka, where he took an interest in cricket and along with his brothers, Kamadaranjan (Upendrakishore), Muktidaranjan, Kuladaranjan and Pramodaranjan, founded the Dhaka College Cricket Club.
 He obtained a BA in 1878.
 He then obtained an MA from Calcutta in 1879 and joined the Aligarh Anglo-Oriental College as a mathematics teacher.
 He also taught Sanskrit.

-He was known to be physically violent and temperamental.
+Ray was known to be physically violent and temperamental.
 On one occasion his son brought home a goat that disturbed him with its bleating causing him to beat the goat to death.
 On another occasion, an English soldier in a train annoyed him by putting his leg up on the seat next to him.
 After the man refused to heed his requests, he reportedly grabbed the man and pulled him onto the floor.

-Saradaranjan moved from Aligarh to Berhampore with a teaching job and then went to Dhaka College for a brief stint before moving to Cuttack.
+Ray moved from Aligarh to Berhampore with a teaching job and then went to Dhaka College for a brief stint before moving to Cuttack.
 He was then invited by Ishwarchandra Vidyasagar to join the Metropolitan Institution which he joined in 1888, becoming its vice principal in 1892 and principal from 1909 until his death.
-Legendary footballer Gostha Pal was encouraged by Ray in cricket.
+Footballer Gostha Pal was encouraged by Ray in cricket.